 Instructions for canceling orders, assigning orders to a user on your ShipStation account, or put an order on hold.

-When you manage orders, you may need to put some orders on hold, assign certain orders to specific users on your ShipStation account, or cancel the order in ShipStation to remove it from Awaiting Shipment without shipping it.
+When you manage orders, you may need to put some orders on hold, assign certain orders to specific users on your ShipStation account, or cancel the order in ShipStation to remove it from Awaiting Shipment or Awaiting Payment without shipping it.

 The Hold action puts orders into the On Hold status until a specified date.
 This is useful for pre-orders, out of stock products, or delaying orders for any other reason.

 When you find an order in the On Hold status via Quicksearch or Advanced Search, you can use the Remove Hold button to quickly move them out of the On Hold status.
 Select the order(s) you want to move out of On Hold status and click Remove Hold.

 You can continue to configure shipping and create labels for orders when they are in the On Hold status.